Discover more at Crook Hall Gardens

 Find out when Crook Hall Gardens is open, how to get here, the things to see and do and more.

-Fall in love with blossom at Crook Hall Gardens and across the city of Durham this year.
-Pick up a blossom map, take part in a creative workshop, join a guided walk or mindful event, or simply savour the uplifting impact of blossom.
+Fall in love with blossom at Crook Hall Gardens, across the city of Durham and throughout the North East this year.
+Pick up a blossom map, take part in an event, or simply savour the uplifting impact of blossom.

-Durham-based organisations have come together in partnership to celebrate blossom across the city, thanks to a project supported by players of People’s Postcode Lottery.
-Join us on the journey as the programme blooms.
+This year, North East-based organisations have come together in partnership to celebrate blossom across the region, thanks to a project supported by players of People’s Postcode Lottery.
+Join us on the journey as the programme blooms at Crook Hall Gardens and in Durham, at National Trust places including Gibside, Washington Old Hall, Seaton Delaval Hall and Ormesby Hall, as well as the Tyne Derwent Way, Gateshead, Newcastle and Middlesbrough.

 Spring is a special time in the gardens, with blossom picking up pace week by week.
 In March, delicate white flowers appear on the damson tree in our orchard, followed in early April by frothy white clusters blooming on the gnarled 300 year-old pear tree in the walled garden.

 Then it’s the apple trees’ turn to put on a show, with blossom usually peaking around early May.
 A path runs between traditional varieties of apple trees in the orchard, where visitors can surround themselves with clouds of delicately scented frothy white-pink flowers and hear the joyful sound of buzzing bees.
-This year, you can pull up a blossom-themed deckchair, lie back and soak it all up.
+You can pull up a blossom-themed deckchair, lie back and soak it all up.

-Be sure to bring your camera, or have your phone at the ready, to snap some beautiful blossom pics as you explore Crook Hall Gardens and the wider city.
-Follow our guide to mindful photography, which you’ll find in the gardens, then print out your best shots for free at a special photo station in the Garden Gate Café.
+Be sure to bring your camera, or have your phone at the ready, to snap some beautiful blossom pics as you explore Crook Hall Gardens and the wider city, or wherever you happen to spot blossom.
+Then, thanks to CEWE photo printing company, you can pick up a voucher to print out your best shots for free: from 20 March to 31 May, visit a participating Boots, Ryman or London Camera Exchange store to get five free photos printed using the free National Trust Blossom border.
 We’d love to see them too – please share your favourite blossom photos on Facebook, adding #BlossomWatch, #NationalTrust and tagging us with @CrookHallGardensNT.

-You’ll find a whole host of blossom-themed events across the city this spring:
+You’ll find a whole host of blossom-themed events around Durham this spring:

-Head to our what’s on page to find out more.
+Head to our what’s on page , follow us on Facebook and check back here to find out more as events are added to the programme.

-We would like to thank all our partners across Durham City who have come together to celebrate blossom in 2024.
+We would like to thank all our partners across Durham City and the North East who have come together to celebrate blossom in 2025.

 Find out when Crook Hall Gardens is open, how to get here, the things to see and do and more.